Ace-c/hyprenv/README.md

 # Install Following Themes for Applications

 > [!TIP]
-> If you want to install different themes and also sync them with the system, then you need to make changes to the script file located in `~/.config/hypr/scripts/`
+> If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch7` located in `~/.config/hypr/scripts/`
-> * Visual-studio-code Themes are in `switch4.sh` script file
+> * Hyprland, GTK & QT Theme Implentation in `switch1 & 2`
-> * Neovim Themes are in `switch7.sh` script file
+> * Visual-studio-code Themes are in `switch4.sh` & Neovim Themes are in `switch7.sh` script file

 ## Visual studio code :
 - [ ] Dracula Clean